PORT STEPHENS Amateur Radio Club

 Next Meeting

-The next meeting will be held in person
+Our next meeting will be on Sunday

-10:30 am.
+December 8, 2024 at 10:30 am.

 Club repeater nets as follows: